mainmatter/playbook/project-flow/full-service/README.md

 purpose is to define a visual identity for the project and not to specify individual details of the respective user story or general application.
-Instead of trying to achieve these goals with a prototype that can not precisely resemble the eventual application anyway, we aim for transitioning to the execution phase as quick as possible with the goal of providing an initial version of the actual application as soon as possible.
+Instead of trying to achieve these goals with a prototype that can not precisely resemble the eventual application anyway, we aim for providing an initial version of the actual application as soon as possible.
 Iterating based on the actual application as opposed to a prototype that would still have to be converted into a real application anyway results in hugely improved